-The costs relate to the collection of recyclables, processing of recyclables, promotion and education initiatives, the employment of an Education Officer and provision for future recycling projects.
+The costs relate to the collection and processing of recyclables, promotion and education initiatives, the employment of an Education Officer and provision for future recycling projects.

-The recycling charge in 2019/20 will be \$82.00 per bin per annum for a 240 litre fortnightly recycling service and \$130.00 per bin per annum for a 360 litre fortnightly recycling service.
+The annual recycling charge in 2020/21 will be \$60.00 per bin for a fortnightly 140 litre service, \$75.00 per bin for a 240 litre fortnightly recycling service and \$120.00 per bin for a 360 litre fortnightly recycling service.
+This represents an on average reduction of over 8.5% for the 240 and 360 litre bins and a small increase for the 140 litre recycling service.

-The estimated yield from the recycling charge is \$3,148,800.
+The estimated yield from the recycling charge is \$2,967,525.